Sadapperangkat/Localhost-Chat/README.md

 # Localhost Chat

+WARN!
+This is not safe.
+If you do actually try to use this, you probably will break something or become vulnerable to cyber attacks.
+Even on your local network.
+DO NOT PORT FORWARD THIS!!!

 This is the source code for a locally hosted chat for people on your network to use

 ## Start